 Malawi is in Southern Africa, east of Zambia.
 The climate is sub-tropical with a rainy season (November to May) and a dry season (May to November).
 The official languages are English and Chichewa.
 It is the official language of business and government and is widely spoken in the capital Lilongwe and other urban centres.
 Chichewa, the tongue of the dominant Chewa tribe, is the other official language, while Chitumbuka is the predominant language of the north.
 The main religions are Christianity and Islam.
 The economy of Malawi is among the world's least developed and most densely populated.
 The economy is heavily agriculture-based, with around 85% of the population living in rural areas.
 More than one-third of GDP and 90% of export revenues come from agriculture.
 Malawians are generally extremely friendly.
 Expatriate business dress is typically a lightweight suit and tie for men and a lightweight suit or its equivalent for women.
 Using first names in business meetings is considered impolite in Malawi.
 The use of 'Sir' or 'Madam', or alternatively 'Mister' or 'Missus' followed by a surname is preferred.
 The security risk for expatriates in Malawi is low overall, but medium in urban areas.
 Risks include general crime and scams, particularly of those perceived as wealthy.
 The currency of Malawi is the Malawi Kwacha (MWK).
 While ATMs are available in major urban areas not all international cards are accepted.
 Major credit cards are accepted at some shops and restaurants.
 Medical facilities are generally below international standards.
 Outbreaks of gastric intestinal infections including cholera are common.
 There is a high prevalence of HIV.
-The population of Malawi is 18.1 Million (2018 est.), while the inflation rate (CPI) is 9.9% for Malawi as at March 2018.
-For a single Expat, the personal income tax rate in Malawi is progressive up to 30%.
+The population of Malawi is 18.1 Million (2018 est.), while the inflation rate (CPI) is 9.3% for Malawi as at August 2018.
+Xpatulator Hypothetical Tax for Malawi is based on the current personal income tax rates which are progressive up to 30%.

 Cost Of Living